MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 2. In the **Extensions** tab, find your extension in the "Extensions Shared With Me" group and select the extension link.
 3. Install the extension.

-If you can't see the **Extensions** tab, make sure you're in the control panel (the project-collection-level administration page, `https://dev.azure.com/{organization}/_admin`) and not the administration page for a project.
+If you can't see the **Extensions** tab, make sure you're in the control panel (the administration page at the project collection level, `https://dev.azure.com/{organization}/_admin`) and not the administration page for a project.

 If you don't see the **Extensions** tab on the control panel, then extensions aren't enabled for your organization.
 You can get early access to the extensions feature by joining the Visual Studio Partner Program.

 For build and release tasks to package and publish Azure DevOps Extensions to the Visual Studio Marketplace, you can download [Azure DevOps Extension Tasks](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-developer-tools-build-tasks).

-## Next steps
+## Helpful links
 * [Extension Manifest Reference](./manifest.md)
 * [Build/Release Task JSON Schema](./integrate-build-task.md)
 * [Build/Release Task Examples](https://github.com/Microsoft/vso-agent-tasks/tree/master/Tasks)